ravivarma4003/script-runner-poc/README.md

-# Jamf Isolate POC
+# Script Runner POC

-A clean, modular system for running user-uploaded scripts in an isolated VM environment for Jamf API interactions.
+A clean, modular system for running user-uploaded scripts in an isolated VM environment for any API interactions.
 The uploaded scripts are fully self-contained and handle all API operations including authentication and data fetching.

 ## 🏗️ Architecture

 ```
-jamf-isolate-poc/
+script-runner-poc/
 ├── lib/                    # Core library modules
 │   ├── helpers.js         # Helper functions for user scripts
 │   └── vm-runner.js       # VM execution engine